n8n-io/bash-dash/README.md

 - `- asana My new task` to create a new task in Asana.
 You can find the workflow [here](https://n8n.io/workflows/987).
 - `- sms wife Will be home late` to send a messge to your partner
 - `- serverStats production1` to return server statistics
+- `- spotify next` to skip to the next song on Spotify
+- `- light` to toggle your IoT light

 ## Backend